19 June 2021

-This dataset updates: Every two weeks
+This dataset updates: Every month

 Understanding gender is essential to understanding the risk factors of poor health, early death and health inequities.
 The COVID-19 outbreak is no different.
 At this point in the pandemic, we are unable to provide a clear answer to the question of the extent to which sex and gender are influencing the health outcomes of people diagnosed with COVID-19.
 However, experience and evidence thus far tell us that both sex and gender are important drivers of risk and response to infection and disease.